 We attract students from all parts of the country and from many parts of the world.
 Some students enter our program immediately after graduating from college.
 Others come to us after several, sometimes many, years doing other things, including in some cases earning a Master’s degree at another university.
 Most entering students have done previous work in history, either as undergraduates or in a master’s program; but many enter our program having specialized in other academic fields.

 The Graduate School does not grant deferrals; students must register in the term specified for admission.
 A student unable to register then, but wishing to be admitted in a subsequent year, must make a written request to the Office of Admissions to reactivate his/her application.
 Students should communicate with the Director of Graduate Studies (DGS) if considering requesting a deferral.

 We are often asked what we consider important in reviewing applications.
 First and foremost, we are looking for evidence of scholarly talent and achievement.
-Grades and GRE scores are, of course, helpful in locating such evidence, but they are not the only things we consider.
+Grades are of course, helpful in locating such evidence, but they are not the only things we consider.
 What you say in your personal statement can be very important; you will find some good advice here.
 Your writing sample is often the decisive factor in our decision.
 While many types of samples are effective, the best tend to show your ability to construct historical arguments from primary sources: an excerpt from a research paper, for example, will be more useful than a complete essay based entirely on secondary scholarship.

 Applicants are strongly encouraged to develop a capacity to read scholarly work in the language or languages required for their proposed field of study before enrolling in the Ph.D. program.
 This is especially important for applications to the International and Global track (see IGH field description).